morisasy/data-analysis-with-python/README.md

 ### SELF-STUDY PYTHON COURSE

--[the Universityof Helsinki](https://courses.helsinki.fi/fi/aycsm90004en/129660063).
+- [The Universityof Helsinki](https://courses.helsinki.fi/fi/aycsm90004en/129660063).
 The repository consists of weekly exercises.

 > Data analysis with Python is a practical introduction to data analysis using a large number of programming exercises.